JazzMaster/LazGFX/2dBGI/README.md

 ## Notes

+Math units were missing.<br>
+**They are required.**

+Get used to tangents, cosin, and sin usage--This IS COMPUTER SCIENCE afterall....<br>
+(Gimmie sum pi...)

+FreeImage needs to be added instead of SDL_image.
+It replaces it and adds better features.<br>
+This will require it to be installed prior to compile time, however.

+IMG_ is SDL_image unit, not FreeImage.
+I have (german) sources for this somewhere...(another dev)

+(more depends hell)

+Range Checks are not quite where they need to be.<br>
+This is a side-effect of implementing new things, you forget sometimes- you are overburndened with a million other floating concepts and a billion lines of "misshappen code".

+Some Compiler checks are added for code sanity, but perhaps not enough.<br>
+-O3 is probably wise at this point, O4-( yes it exists) targets to YOUR PC ONLY<br>
+However, this interferes with debugging apps.

 I explicitly am targeting D2D, OpenGL(2D), and QDraw2D/Quartz2D, even through SDL.<br>
+X11 is what it is-

+	All apps are console apps - UNLESS the XDISPLAY envvar is set.
+	(The compiler cant check for this, it must be done at runtime)

+-I need another way to test for VTerms(libsvga+framebuffer) on Linux(login window var?).

 Noob notes:
 DONT PRESUME ANYTHING.EVER.

 Apparently I have to reCreate WinDos unit for Windows???<br>

 Dos:

 		A TRUE DOS MODE (Int21 based) FILE IO Routine Library This includes ARGV and GetEnv and PutEnv processing.

 WinDos: